 Equality: Accepting the right of all to equal treatment.

-Respect: We affirm the dignity, potential and contribution of participants, donors, partners, staff and volunteers.
+Respect: We seek to affirm the dignity, potential, and contribution of participants, donors, partners, staff, and volunteers.

 Partnerships: We work together effectively to serve the larger community;

 Quality: We consistently challenge ourselves to improve on past performances as an organisation and ensure that best practices are followed.